sanscript-tech/hacking-tools-scripts/generateSSH/README.md

 You should at least set `--user`, `--file`, and `--host`.
 If the key-file does not exist yet, a new key will be generated.

+Example(from the folder where the script is):
+Set permissions: sudo chmod +x generateSSH.sh
+Create key-pair(please refer to the list above for all the possible options): ./generateSSH.sh --user bob --host myhost